 If you’ve been in your industry for years, you probably have strong domain expertise but you may not be up-to-date on the latest information.

 Whether your company is a bellwether in the industry or on the periphery, what’s been said in the past will help you understand how your company and its products are perceived, at least from the perspective of your new organization.

 Take time to review the latest thinking in your industry.
-And even if you’ve been in the domain for years, it’s always helpful to take a new look from your new perspective as a product leader.
+If you’ve been in the industry for years, you may think you have product manager 101 down.
+Even if you’ve been in the domain for years, it’s always helpful to take a new look from your new perspective as a product leader.

-Fill out your technical expertise
+Fill out your technical expertise.